The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 Error messages should be used for indicating correctness problems.
 Problems with command arguments are a good example of errors.
-Errors exit the current command by throwing an exception that can be caught in a Tcl command script.
+Errors exit the current command by throwing an exception that is converted to a tcl command script.
 Errors that occur while reading a command file stop executing the script commands.

-Example Error messages:
+Example error messages:

 .. code-block:: text